Is your organization consensus-based? What does that even mean?

 - Define what needs to be measured early on

-- Decide who must be involved in approval process
+- Decide who must be involved in the approval process

 - Provide edits in batches, rather than pieces, for faster productivity

 As always, we are here for you!
-We can help you achieve all this and much more when you contact us.
+We can help you achieve all these and much more when you contact us.